Skip to content

 Effective Frequent Flyer Program Point Earn Rates

-The minimum number of Citi Rewards Points required to make a transfer varies depending on the partner program, and are as follows:
+The minimum number of Citi reward Points required to make a transfer varies depending on the partner program.

 Any balance less than the minimum is ineligible to be transferred to frequent flyer programs until the minimum threshold is reached.

-Finally, you’ll also get a range of insurances, including extended warranty, purchase cover and international travel insurance.
-As per usual, you’ll need to read the PDS and assess if these insurances meet your individual needs and offer you substantial value.
+As per usual, you’ll need to read the Policy Information Booklet to consider the eligibility requirements and assess if these insurances meet your individual needs and offer you substantial value.

 This guide references some of the benefits of insurance policies provided with this card.
-You should read the PDS and obtain independent professional advice before obtaining this product.
+You should read the Policy Information Booklet and obtain independent professional advice before obtaining this product.

-Citi cards supports Apple Pay & Samsung Pay, meaning you can use this card on your smartphone for easier payments.
-Unfortunately, Google Pay is currently not supported.
+Citi cards support Apple Pay, Google Pay & Samsung Pay, meaning you can use this card on your smartphone for easier payments.

 Summing up: the Citi Premier credit card